bwynants/weegschaal/README.md

         bmi_2:
           name: "BMI User 2"

 up till 8 users can be specified....

-## add homeassistant time
+#### add homeassistant time

     time:
       - platform: homeassistant
         id: homeassistant_time

+#### define, an optional, switch to disable the scanning

+    switch:
+      - platform: medisana_bs444
+        scan:
+          restore_mode: RESTORE_DEFAULT_ON
+          name: "Scan"

 ## support

-propably more medisana scales work BS410/BS430/BS440, but i only have the BS444 to test
+propably more medisana scales work BS410/BS430/BS440, but I only have the BS444 to test

 ## credits